Selecting a Fast Action Fly Rod | Centric, Asquith, R8 Core, Air 2, NRX+

 Scott Centric

-Three years after its introduction in 2020, we expect the Centric to remain Scott’s fast action forerunner for at least another decade.
+Four years after its introduction in 2020, we expect the Centric to remain Scott’s fast action forerunner for at least another decade.
 From top to bottom in this series, Centrics outcast and outfish almost all other fly rods.
 Several Centric models are best in class.
 All cast a long shadow, even in a forest of tall trees.
 These rods the angler may never replace.
 Power and control are consummate, but what makes Centrics timeless is their fishability.
 Unlike many one-note flamethrowers, the Centrics mend, roll cast, play fish and communicate with their operators like few of their peers.

 Sage R8 Core

 The R8 Core (2022) represents Sage’s effort to humanize fast action fly rods.
-Not since the Z-Axis (2007-2012) has Sage offered fast action rods with such a playful nature and forgiving tips.
+Not since the Z-Axis (2007-2012) has Sage offered fast rods with such a playful nature and forgiving tips.
 They are true-to-line weight, load with a relaxed casting stroke and fish well both short and long.
 We chose R8 Core rather than Sage Igniter for this review because Igniters cater to the most extreme fringe of power fly fishing applications, whereas the R8 Core are designed to improve fishing performance for almost everyone on the water.

 Winston Air 2